 - Ability to Make Monthly Deposits.
 The client must have the financial capacity to make the monthly deposits required by their plan, and 7% of prospects fail to meet this criterion.

 - Outcome of Debt Consultation.
-The client must complete the pre-enrollment consultation and affirm that debt settlement is a good fit for their situation.
+The client must complete the pre-enrollment consultation and affirm that a debt settlement service is a good fit for their situation.

 Not all interested consumers qualify for participation.
 Freedom Debt Relief claims to refer more clients to other debt resolution options — like debt consolidation lenders and credit counselors — than it welcomes into its debt relief program.